-The table shows that the other transport equipment sector actually is expected to increase bilateral export most significantly, but at the same time reduce output and employment marginally in the EU.
-This interesting result is largely driven by a reduction in bilateral tariffs.
+The table shows that the motor vehicles sector is expected to increase bilateral export most significantly, alongside other significant effects on employment and output.
 Chemicals is the second largest beneficiary of the TTIP in terms of bilateral export growth and is also expected to grow by 0.4% annually after the TTIP is concluded.
-Most significantly growing sectors in terms of value added and employment are the other manufactures (largely driven by a removal of tariffs) and motor vehicles sectors.
-The electrical machinery sector is expected to significantly lose from TTIP, but is not considered for the screening and scoping since the sector has already been selected for in-depth analysis.
+Most significantly growing sectors in terms of value added and employment are the other manufactures (largely driven by a removal of tariffs) and insurance sectors.
+The electrical machinery sector is expected to significantly lose from TTIP, but is not considered for the screening and scoping since the sector has already been selected for indepth analysis.
 The metals sector is also worth highlighting since it is expected to contract significantly as a result of the TTIP.
 Since trade is still expected to grow significantly, but both employment and value added expected to contract, the sector is a candidate for in-depth analysis.